SWR, SWC, and MSW

 Automatic Revalidation

-- SWR will give you the option to automatically refetch data on interval.
+SWR will give you the option to revalidate on interval.
+You can enable it by setting a

-- It’s useful to also revalidate when the user is back online.
+It’s useful to also revalidate when the user is back online.
+This feature is enabled by default.

 There’re 2 ways to use the mutate API to mutate the data, the global mutate API which can mutate any key and the bound mutate API which only can mutate the data of corresponding SWR hook.